amirajohnson/av_drive/README.md

-# av_drive
+# AV Drive
 This project was written in the Spring 2022 as a term project submission for the 15-112 course.

 Welcome to AV Drive!

 This project is the first major (solo) python project that I wrote as a freshman in college.

-AV Drive is a self-driving car simulator that uses Breadth-First and Depth-First Search algorithms to navigate a busy parking lot!
-Users can place pedestrians and bicycles into the parking lot, and when the space key is pressed, the AV must develop a path to navigate the parking lot.
+AV Drive is a self-driving car simulator that uses modified Breadth-First and Depth-First Search algorithms to navigate a busy parking lot!
+Users can place pedestrians, trucks and bicycles into the parking lot, and when the space key is pressed, the AV determines a path to navigate the parking lot.

 -- libraries
 cmu_cs3_graphics is needed to run AV drive.